BrandonBenge/database-tracker/README.md

 # database-tracker

 ## Purpose
-This program is to proof test and HA with LB mysql environment.
+This program is to proof test an HA with LB mysql environment.
 It will work with both MySQL and MariaDB with focus on MariaDB with Galara.

 ## Focused environment for our Galara clusters
                   GSLB(Global Load Balancer)